Texas Federal and State Holidays 2017Today – 23 May 2017 – is not a holiday in Texas.

-This page contains a calendar of all 2017 state holidays for Texas.
+This page contains a calendar of all 2017 federal and state holidays for Texas.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|